Woltex

 Global edge networkLow latency queries worldwide

-No infrastructure to manageThey handle scaling, backups, etc.
+No infrastructure to manageThey handle scaling, backups, replication

 Convex can be self-hosted, but their SaaS is optimized for edge performance and removes the ops burden.